EFF Founder John Perry Barlow Has Died At Age 70 - Slashdot

 Mexicali Blues

+Soros was 14 when the war ended.
+About a year older than you are now, I'm guessing.

-Old This American LIfe Segment (Score:2)
+Old This American LIfe Segment (Score:3)

 https://www.thisamericanlife.o... [thisamericanlife.org]